 Breast augmentation is performed on an outpatient basis under general anesthesia (which means you go to sleep).
 The surgical technique uses a small incision made in the crease at the bottom of your breast.
 Next, a pocket is created under the breast tissue only (called "above the muscle") or under the muscle and breast tissue (called "below the muscle").
 Finally, the breast implant is inserted into the pocket and the incisions are sutured closed.

 Saline or silicone implants?
 Both implant choices consist of a silicone implant shell that is then filled with either saline (salt water) or silicone gel.
-Following extensive research, both types of implants have been approved as safe by the U.S. Food and Drug Administration (FDA).
+Following extensive research, both types of implants have been approved by the U.S. Food and Drug Administration (FDA).
 Our consultation process and discussion will help you decide which type is right for you.

 You will go home in an elastic support garment with oral medication as directed for rest and comfort.
 Postoperative healing will be closely monitored during office visits and daily activities can be resumed as tolerated, working towards full aerobic activity in about 4 weeks.